kiminzajnr/MySQL-for-DA-and-BI/First_steps.md

 CREATE DATABASE [IF NOT EXISTS] database_name;
 ```
 ```[IF NOT EXISTS]```
-Verifies if a database with the same name exists already - It's optinal though
+Verifies if a database with the same name exists already - It's optional though

 *The SQL code is not case sensitive*